Financial Zombiism

 The financier types are not our friends.
 They are the folks who live comfortably up in the big house.
 They are the enslavers of entire nations.

-The interest payments on the national debt alone is $5.6 trillion and growing.
-That amount alone makes it the third largest item in the annual budget.
-The combination of all of the state debts is $1.1 Trillion (11/28/25) and growing.
-The combine commercial debt of US corporations is $ 22 Trillion (per the FED, 11/28/25).
-The combined US personal debt level is $19.6 Trillion (again, per the FED, 11/28/25).
+The interest payments alone on the national debt is $5.6 trillion and growing.
+That amount alone makes it the third largest item in the US annual budget.
+The combination of all of the state debts is $1.1 trillion (11/28/25) and growing.
+The combined commercial debt of US corporations is $ 22 trillion (per the FED, 11/28/25).
+The combined US personal debt level is $19.6 trillion (again, per the FED, 11/28/25).
 Personal credit card debit alone is $1.3 trillion.
+That makes the total US Indebtedness $81.1 Trillion (again, per the FED, 11/28/25).

-There aren’t enough Sisyphuses (US tax payers) in the world to pay off debts at those levels, and like the average person who gets deeply into debt those debts are not being paid down, they are accumulating.
+There aren’t enough Sisyphuses (US taxpayers) in the world to pay off debts at those levels, and like the average person who gets deeply into debt, those debts are not being paid down, they are accumulating.

-The Person Solution: Don’t !
+The Personal Solution: Don’t !

 First make a household budget.
 You will never succeed without a plan.
 Whatever that budget is be sure to leave something like 10% of the available funds for some kind of regular self indulgence.
 If you are too prudent and too austere you won’t make it.
 Revel in your occasional inexpensive indulgences so you don’t start to feel like you never get to have any fun.
 Buying your way out of your slavery is a kind of psychological warfare on your self.
 Make it work your way.